transloadit/uppy/website/src/docs/transloadit.md

 ### `service`

 The Transloadit API URL to use.
-It defaults to `https://api2.transloadit.com`, which will attempt to route traffic efficiently based on the location of your users.
+It defaults to `https://api2.transloadit.com`, which will try to route traffic efficiently based on the location of your users.
 You can set this to something like `https://api2-us-east-1.transloadit.com` if you want to use a particular region.

 ### `params`